Acute myeloid leukemia

 Older adults with non-APL AML

 Older adults have a worse outcome than younger adults with AML.
-The therapeutic outcome in younger adults has improved steadily in recent decades probably due to the use of more intensive chemotherapy,as well as better supportive care.
+The therapeutic outcome in younger adults has improved steadily in recent decades probably due to the use of more intensive chemotherapy, as well as better supportive care.
 Unfortunately, the same is not true for older adults, who have a remission rate in response to standard chemotherapy of between 40 to 50%; furthermore, the chance for long term survival in those who do achieve remission is less than 20%, yielding a long term disease free survival rate of less than 10%.
 The median survival of an older adult with AML is approximately 11 to 12 months.

 The reasons for the inferior outcome in older adults can be considered either due to host factors or disease-related factors.
 Older adults have a relatively impaired stem cell reserve, decreased ability to clear chemotherapy due to decline in hepatic and renal function, as well as a tendency to have a significant number of co-morbid diseases.
 Secondly, the leukemias that tend to arise in older adults are intrinsically resistant, probably arising from a more proximal stem cell in the hematopoietic hierarchy.
 Several lines of evidence support this notion.
 Firstly, the ratio of unfavorable to favorable chromosomal abnormalities is higher in older adults than in younger adults.
 Secondly, leukemic cells from older patients tend to be more likely to express proteins that mediate chemotherapy resistance such as the MDR1 (multidrug resistance protein 1) pump.
 Thirdly, older patients are more likely to have had a prior stem cell disorder such as myelodysplastic syndrome arising either de novo, or following exposure to leukemogenic chemotherapy.
-The common finding of mutations in genes which encode for proteins which are epigenetically active, even in patients with no known prior history MDS, suggest that occult stem cell disorders are common in this age group (and similar abnormalities have been noted in aging normal adults).

 As in younger adults, the biology of AML in older adults is heterogeneous, with regards to chromosomes and genetics; however, the difference between the outcome in “favorable patients” and those with unfavorable biological features is less pronounced than it is in younger adults.
 The older adult with an NPM1 mutation who does not have an FLT3 mutation, or an older adult with a core binding factor leukemia, might expect to have as much as a 30% chance for long-term disease free survival, about half the likelihood of good outcome that one would expect in otherwise matched younger adults.

-As such, there is much interest in substituting less intensive therapy for the "3+7" backbone, which carries as much as a 20% mortality in this age group.
-Single agents such as clofarabine, azacitdine and decitabine have undergone testing in untreated older adults with non-APL AML.
+As such, there is much interest in substituting less intensive therapy for the “3+7” backbone, which carries as much as a 20% mortality in this age group.
+Single agents such as clofarabine and decitabine have undergone testing in untreated older adults with non-APL AML.
 Remission rates between 25 and 45% have been seen in most cases, with a significant lower treatment related mortality than would be expected with a standard induction chemotherapy.
 However, whether or not the duration of the remissions and the overall outcome are changed using these less intensive approaches remains to be determined.

 The optimal approach to the post-remission setting for older adults with non-APL AML is even less clear.
 It has been demonstrated that the use of intensive post-remission chemotherapy is not warranted in this age group due to a high degree of morbidity and mortality, as well as a lack of superior outcome compared with the lower dose approach.
 On the other hand, if an older adult with AML who received induction chemotherapy is to have even a small chance for long-term disease free survival, repeat induction or some less intensive post-remission strategy (compared with that used in younger adults) should be administered.

 Presumptively, one way to use the lower dose options in the post-remission setting is simply to repeat (at least twice) the clofarabine or the decitabine that was given as an induction attempt.
 Conversely, it is now common to refer many older patients who are in remission, particularly those between ages 55 and 75 years for a non-myeloblative (also known as reduced intensity conditioning) allogeneic stem cell transplant, if a suitable donor can be found.
-Studies have suggested that such reduced intensity allogeneic transplants lead to an approximately 35% likelihood of long term disease free survival in older adults with non-APL AML.
+Single institution studies have suggested that such reduced intensity allogeneic transplants lead to an approximately 35% likelihood of long term disease free survival in older adults with non-APL AML.
 Of course, these are highly selected patients.

 In one study from MD Anderson, only 10% of all patients in this age group were referred to a stem cell transplant doctor, and even fewer received a transplant.
 Prospective trials comparing chemotherapy to non-myeloblative allogenic stem cell transplant in this age group are probably not going to happen, but certainly this remains an interesting option for reasonably fit older adults who are willing to take the upfront and post-transplant risks, in an effort to achieve a higher likelihood of long term disease free survival.

-When AML relapses after a period of remission, the outcome is poor.
-A host of "salvage regimens" are available, most notably mitoxantrone, etoposide, cytarabine, or clofarabine/cytarabine.
+When AML relapses after a period of remission, the outcome is not good.
+A host of “salvage regimens” are available, most notably mitoxantrone, etoposide, cytarabine, or clofarabine/cytarabine.
 The most important feature of predicting outcome in the relapse setting is the duration of the initial remission, with longer remission portending a better outcome.
 In general, if a patient is fit enough to undergo salvage chemotherapy, then a good response should be followed by allogeneic stem cell transplant; some patients will turn out to be long-term disease free survivors if they have responsive disease.

 What other therapies are helpful for reducing complications?